Weakky/zappy/README.md

 # zappy
-Final 2nd year epitech project
+Final 2nd year epitech project.

+Server/AI was made in C.
+GUI was made in NodeJS/ReactJS.